Call 978-837-5555 (ext. 5555 internally) or contact police via one of the emergency call boxes located throughout campus.

-The Department of Police Services is committed to the goals of providing a safe, efficient and courteous escort service.
+The Police Department is committed to the goals of providing a safe, efficient and courteous escort service.
 Therefore, certain restrictions must be placed on this service.
 The escort service is not designed to:

 - Provide transportation to/from places of employment, restaurants, taverns, airports, mass-transit, etc.

 - Provide transportation for large groups or persons intoxicated or otherwise exhibiting obnoxious behavior.